On Sunday, I decided to take the day off. After working to the point of physical exhaustion on Saturday, I felt I’d earned it.

-But, honestly, it didn’t go that well.
+But, honestly, it didn’t go as well as I’d hoped.

 The truth is, most of us are so used to being plugged in that we don’t remember how to power down, much less take a day off.

 This particular area of my self-care practice — carving out downtime — has been the most challenging of all to develop.
 I know that it will take time and a willingness to experiment through trial and error, and I’m committed to caring for myself in a way that incorporates regular periods of rest and regeneration.
 And I can tell this is going to take some time to develop.